-On the other side, the appraiser must understand that the level of specificity of a brand can affect its returns.
-A less specific brand may have a very long life but at the same time may have a lower profit margin compared to a very specific specialist
+On the other side, the valuator must understand that the level of specificity of a brand can affect its returns.
+A less specific brand may have a very long life, but at the same time may have a lower profit margin compared to a very specific specialist brand.
+In some way, this phenomenon relates to the issue of niche versus mass market branding strategy.

-- brand.
-In some way, this phenomenon relates to the issue of niche versus mass market branding strategy. - 3.
-Brand strength.
+3. Brand strength.
 When a market begins to decline, not all brands will die at the same time or at the same rate.
-Some will disappear sooner, and some will survive until the very end or even create the next upturn of the market.
+Some will disappear sooner, and some will survive until the very end, or even create the next upturn of the market.
 This is a question of the strength of each particular brand.
-Several factors determine brand strength with regard to its RUL.
+Several factors determine brand strength with regards to its RUL.

 One factor is the relative size of the brand, or its relative market share compared to its competitors.
 Small brands will very likely disappear faster than market-leading brands.
 Another factor is relative growth.
-If the subject brand grew more slowly-or declined faster-than market average, it will likely disappear sooner than other brands.
+If the subject brand grew more slowly - or declined faster - than market average, it will likely disappear sooner than other brands.
 And a last factor is brand profitability.
-The more profitable a brand is relative to its competitors, the more likely it can survive the endgame.
+The more profitable a brand is relative to its competitors, the more likely it can survive until the final consolidation in its category.

 4. Industry consolidation cycle.
-One major reason for trademarks to disappear is trademark consolidation.
-If a business owns and operates more than one trademark in the same category or segment, it has the option to merge one of the trademarks into another.
-The appraiser should consider and carefully analyze this option even if management expresses its intent to continuously use the subject trademark indefinitely in the future.
+One major reason that trademarks disappear is trademark consolidation.21 If a business owns and operates more than one trademark in the same category or segment, it has the option to merge one of the trademarks into another.
+This option should be considered and carefully analyzed by the valuator even if management expresses its intent to continuously use the subject trademark indefinitely in the future.